-The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:
+The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Please state briefly how these are incorporated in this module.

 Student feedback will be obtained through interaction during tutorial sessions associated with the project work.
 Examination will be by closed book examination, but further assessment will be undertaken through assessment of assignments and individual project reports.